mfikes/cljs-bean/README.md

 This enables flexible and efficient ways to create JavaScript objects using Clojure idioms.

-For example, (via transducers and transients) the following builds up a JavaScript object using four operations to set property values:
+For example, the following builds up a JavaScript object, setting its property values:

 ```clojure
 (let [m {:a 1, :b 2, :c 3, :d 4, :e 5, :f 6, :g 7, :h 8}]